Information on coronavirus

 If you then have to show the vaccination certificate (e.g. in a restaurant), it is sufficient to open the app and show the barcode.

 First, it is important to note that anyone entering Germany must use the Digital Entry Registration to inform the authorities of their arrival: www.einreiseanmeldung.de

 In addition, after your arrival you have to send an email to the Ordnungsamt in Saarbrücken: firstname.lastname@example.org.

 In general, anyone entering from a risk area or high incidence area is required to complete a 10-day isolation (quarantine).

 However, this can be modified under certain cirumstances:

-2) Anyone entering from a high incidence area must observe a 10-day quarantine.
+1) Anyone entering from a high risk area must observe a 10-day quarantine.
 However, there is an option to take a test on the fifth day (not before) to end the quarantine early, This can be a PCR test or a rapid antigen test.

 If a person is already fully vaccinated or has recovered, proof of this can be submitted during the Digital Entry Application and then no quarantine needs to be observed.